Stomach Cancer Awareness-Symptoms

-November is Stomach Cancer Awareness Month.
-Healthbay’s Gastroenterologist Dr. Neil Galletly talks more about ways we can prevent stomach cancer and keep our stomachs healthy.
+November is Stomach Cancer Awareness month.
+Healthbay Clinic’s Gastroenterologist Dr. Neil Galletly talks more about ways we can prevent stomach cancer and keep our stomachs healthy.

 Cancer prevention is about taking actions to reduce the risk of developing cancer.
 This usually means implementing changes to your diet or lifestyle.
 Taking the following actions should reduce your risk of stomach cancer:

 Helicobacter pylori is a common bacteria that colonizes the lining of the stomach.
 It is often picked up in childhood and survives in the acidic environment of the stomach for many years.
 It will often cause no symptoms, although it may cause indigestion.
 Long-term infection with H. pylori can cause the stomach to become inflamed (gastritis) and cause changes in the cells that line the stomach.
 Over time, these cells become abnormal and may become cancerous.
 It is estimated that 78% of all stomach cancers are attributable to H. pylori infection.